- What is brute force protection and why it is important?

 - How can I disable RBL-based WAF protection?

-If you need to exclude some IP, add it to rbl_whitelist file which should be located at
+If you need to exclude some IP, add it to the whitelist (https://docs.imunify360.com/dashboard/#white-list

 - How do I disable PAM-enabled brute force protection?